-- We have a limited operating history, which may make it difficult to evaluate our current business and predict our future performance. - We have incurred net losses in each period since our inception and anticipate that we will continue to incur net losses for the foreseeable future. - We will need to obtain additional financing to fund our future operations.
+- We have a limited operating history, which may make it difficult to evaluate our current business and predict our future performance. - We have incurred net losses in each period since our inception and anticipate that we will continue to incur net losses for the foreseeable future. - We will depend on the successful implementation of our cost reduction plan and timely regulatory approvals to continue as a going concern. - We will need to obtain additional financing to fund our future operations.
 If we are unable to obtain such financing, we may be unable to complete the development and commercialization of our current or future product candidates.